altsan/os2-uniclock/README.md

 This is a multi-timezone 'world clock' control and application for OS/2.

-The implementation is based around a special PM window class, 'WTDPanel', which represents a single clock with a timezone, description, and various configuration and styling options.
+The implementation is based around a special PM window class, _WTDPanel_, which represents a single clock with a timezone, description, and various configuration and styling options.
 The application, called 'Universal Clock', allows multiple WTDPanels to be shown and managed.
 The WTDPanel class, however, could easily be taken for use in other applications or widgets.

-Other planned (but not yet implemented) features include sunrise/sunset display, and possibly local weather reports.
+This design also allows each clock panel to define its own colours, fonts, and string formatting conventions.

+Note: WTDPanel incorporates the public domain 'sunriset' module by Paul Schlyter.

 License